Managing Alpine.js Lifecycle with Catalyst UI (No-Bundler ES6 Setup)

 4. Start Alpine after registration

-.
-In the ES6 module approach, you call this explicitly once all imports are done.
-If you set up window.deferLoadingAlpine
+Now trigger Alpine’s DOM initialisation by calling Alpine.start().
+In the ES6 module approach you call it explicitly once the imports are done.
+If you set up window.deferLoadingAlpine, you call the stored startAlpine() function instead, which calls Alpine.start() for you.

 import { components } from "./alpine/components/index.js";